-The central servicer will receive a fee payable out of the interest payments received on each Qualified Loan.
-The amount of such compensation with respect to the certificates may decrease as the Qualified Loans amortize, and will be affected by principal prepayments on the Qualified Loans.
-In addition, Farmer Mac, as master servicer, may be entitled to compensation for its master servicing duties.
-The trustee will receive a fee for services rendered in its capacity as trustee.
-Farmer Mac will be responsible for paying the trustee fees.
+The Central Servicer will receive a fee (the "Central Servicing Fee") payable out of the interest payments received on each Qualified Loan.
+Farmer Mac will pay the Trustee a fee for services rendered in its capacity as Trustee.
+The amount of such compensation with respect to the Certificates may decrease as the Qualified Loans amortize, and will be affected by principal prepayments on the Qualified Loans.
+In addition, Farmer Mac, as Master Servicer, may be entitled to compensation for its master servicing duties.

-The central servicer will, to the extent provided in the prospectus supplement, be entitled to retain, as additional compensation, all assumption fees, late payment charges and other charges (other than prepayment premiums or yield maintenance charges), to the extent collected from borrowers and as described in the servicing contract, and may be entitled to retain any earnings on the investment of funds held by it pending remittance to Farmer Mac for deposit in the Certificate Account to the extent provided in the related servicing contract.
-The central servicer will also be entitled to reimbursement for certain expenses incurred by it in connection with the liquidation of defaulted Qualified Loans including, under certain circumstances, reimbursement of expenditures incurred in connection with the preservation of the related mortgaged properties.
+The Central Servicer will, to the extent provided in the Prospectus Supplement, be entitled to retain, as additional compensation, all assumption fees, late payment charges and other charges (other than Prepayment Premiums or Yield Maintenance Charges), to the extent collected from borrowers and as described in the Servicing Contract, and may be entitled to retain any earnings on the investment of funds held by it pending remittance to Farmer Mac for deposit in the Certificate Account to the extent provided in the related Servicing Contract.
+The Central Servicer will also be entitled to reimbursement for certain expenses incurred by it in connection with the liquidation of defaulted Qualified Loans including, under certain circumstances, reimbursement of expenditures incurred in connection with the preservation of the related Mortgaged Properties.